stadium-software/dropdown-filter/readme.md

 ## DropDown Setup
 1. Drag a DropDown Control to the page
-2. Add a unique classname of your choise to the DropDown classes property (e.g. my-dropdown-filter)
+2. Add a unique classname of your choice to the DropDown classes property (e.g. my-dropdown-filter)
-3. Populate the DropDown with data (static, in the Page.Load event or in any other script)
+3. Populate the DropDown with data

 ## Page.Load Event Setup
 1. Drag the "FilterDropdown" script into the Page.Load event